nielsreijers/categorytheory/Chapter1.md

 ## 3. Write a program that tries to test that your composition function respects identity.

-If composition respects identity the following should hold:
+If the composition function respects identity, then the following should hold:
 ```
 f . id = id . f = f
 ```